 All this information is supplied from http://www.aughruspeninsula.com/beaches.php

-FOR MORE INFORMATION ON ACTIVITES AND EVENTS IN AND AROUND THE CONNEMARA AREA, PLEASE BROWSE THE “THINGS TO DO” SECTION ON OUR WEBSITE
+FOR MORE INFORMATION ON ACTIVITIES AND EVENTS IN AND AROUND THE CONNEMARA AREA, PLEASE BROWSE THE “THINGS TO DO” SECTION ON OUR WEBSITE

-The electricity and oil is included in the price.
+Linen and Towels are included in the price.

 Please note that €100 security deposit is required upon arrival.
 As long as there are no breakages or damage to the property this will be refunded on departure.

 Check-in time is between 4pm & 6pm (If you require a later check-in time please let us know)